hyperledger/firefly/docs/gettingstarted/custom_contracts.md

 Here we can see the `output.value` is `3` just like we submitted in our original request to invoke the contract.

+**You've reached the end of the main guide to working with custom smart contracts in FireFly**.
+Hopefully this was helpful and gives you what you need to get up and running with your own contracts.
+There are several additional ways to invoke or query smart contracts detailed below, so feel free to keep reading if you're curious.

 ## Appendix I: Work with a custom contract without creating a named API

 FireFly aims to offer a developer-friendly and flexible approach to using custom smart contracts.
-The guide above has detailed the most robust and feature-rich way to use custom contracts with FireFly, but there are several alternative API usage patterns to do so.
+The guide above has detailed the most robust and feature-rich way to use custom contracts with FireFly, but there are several alternative API usage patterns available as well.

 It is possible to broadcast a contract interface and use a smart contract that implements that interface without also broadcasting a named API as above.
 There are several key differences (which may or may not be desirable) compared to the method outlined in the full guide above: